 The user will also need to specify a Quantity and Limit Price.
 Quantity is the amount of coins that you are willing to Buy or Sell.
 Limit Price is the price at which you are willing to Buy or Sell a coin.
 Quantity and Limit Price are two parameters that will go on the order book.

-TOTAL is the total price of your order including Bittrex’s 0.25% commission.
+TOTAL is the total price of your order including Bittrex’s commission fee.
 For an explanation of TIME IN FORCE please refer to the following article: What is "Time in Force?"

 Conditional orders are stored separately from the order book on a “not held” basis.
 Users can see their open conditional orders that have not been placed on the order book under OPEN CONDITIONAL ORDERS.